Angelina Jolie 'told son Pax that Brad Pitt never wanted him'

 Angelina meanwhile was allegedly chastised "for indulging the kids all the time and creating an unstable living environment."

-One case worker reportedly believed she was was currying favor with kids, and that it hurt Brad's relationship with his kids; "But the worker didn't think Angie was trying to actively sabotage the relationship."
+One case worker reportedly believed she was currying favour with her children, and that it hurt Brad's relationship with his kids; "But the worker didn't think Angie was trying to actively sabotage the relationship."

 The insider also claimed that Brad and Angelina will never see eye to eye.